BardiaMojra/dlo/README.md

 ## Test Goals

+- Start with simple shapes and motion
-- Clamped end low, DLO on table and flat, change gripper pose, no twist on DLO:\@ omega shape, s shape, u shape, circle shape, ellipse shape, spiral.
+- Clamped end low, DLO on flat on a table, change gripper pose, no twist on DLO:\@ omega shape, s shape, u shape, circle shape, ellipse shape, spiral.
 - Clamped end low, DLO on table and 3D, with a twist: same shapes.